 Browse - Opens a dialog for choosing one of several cache file types.
-Phoenix can import .f3d and .vdb files from other fluid simulator software products.
+Phoenix can import \.aur, \.f3d, \.vdb and \.prt files from other fluid simulator software products.
 See How to import and render simulations from FumeFX, Houdini and Maya.
+Supported file formats are:

-- Phoenix .aur
+- Phoenix \.aur

-- Field3D .f3d
+- Field3D \.f3d

-- OpenVDB .vdb
+- OpenVDB \.vdb

-- Krakatoa .prt
+- Krakatoa \.prt

-Reset to Default - Resets the cache path to the default value of \$(same_as_output).
+Reset to Default - Resets the cache path to the default value of \$(same\as\output).

-Show File Name ... - Evaluates the full disk path provided to the Simulation Cache Save Path parameter.
+Show File Name ... - Displays the full cache file path for the current frame.